Skip to main content

 The back cover shows six rather dashing and very serious looking fellows, two of whom had fine moustaches, and the guy in the back row far left could have been the inspiration for Michael Sadler's (lead singer from SAGA) epic 'stache from the '70s.

 I was pretty stoked to be honest as this was a band I'd never heard of, and I'd be coming in fresh.
 I figured this would be a prog rock album, and dropping the needle the first song confirmed that I was going to be in for a rather grand over the top display of mid '70s musical pomp and excess.
 First thing I should point out is I am not a progressive rock aficionado, but I have over the years picked up quite a bit of stuff that would qualify as prog.
-The second thing is that while I may not have a deep knowledge of prog I know what I like, and so far I'm liking this.
+The second thing is that while I may not have a deep knowledge of prog, I know what I like, and so far I'm liking this.

 Musically this was pretty interesting stuff and very much what I was expecting for mid '70s prog.
 Meaning it's got all the great prog ingredients: spacey keyboards and finger dexterity wizardry (oh there were cheesy sounds too, but this wasn't something limited to Starcastle), a lead bass player who used all four strings, two guitar players and a drummer who thankfully avoided overplaying but serviced the songs - which meant he was plenty busy but wasn't stuck doing a four on floor or a shuffle.
 What I wasn't expecting were the Crosby Stills and Nash supercharged harmonies.
-I guess if you wanted you could say there are hints of Jon Anderson as well, but I wouldn't draw out the comparison to Yes, but I suppose they're there if that's what you want to use a reference point.
+I guess if you wanted you could say there are hints of Jon Anderson as well, but I wouldn't draw out comparison to Yes, but I suppose they're there if you want to use them as a reference point.

 Sure this is prog, but not having to be stuck listening to a whole side dedicated to single track is a positive for me.
 Of the eight songs here half are under five minutes, and "Can't Think Twice" is actually under four - and may have been their shot at radio.
 It's a decent song, and may have seen FM play for all I know.
 Regardless, I guess this caught me in a good mood, as having played this through a couple of times I've really enjoyed the album.